pingidentity/pingone-sample-js/react/README.md

 3. Sample doesn't use a sophisticated persistent layer for OAuth2 tokens, thereby a browser `session storage` was used as a cache (so you don't loose them once the browser tab is closed or refreshed).  [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) is similar to [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage); the only difference is while data stored in `localStorage` has no expiration time, data stored in `sessionStorage` gets cleared when the page session ends.
 A page session lasts for as long as the browser is open and survives over page reloads and restores.
 If you are looking for more advanced local storage solutions, you can checkout [store.js](https://github.com/marcuswestin/store.js/), [cross-storage](https://github.com/zendesk/cross-storage) or similar solutions.
 4. For the development server port 8080 is used, that is specified in [package.json](package.json) `“start”` script as follows: ` "start": “PORT=8080 react-scripts start",`
+5. If you are using Redux and want to keep tokens after browser tab refresh, than you can [persist redux state to the local storage](https://egghead.io/lessons/javascript-redux-persisting-the-state-to-the-local-storage) by using a simple redux subscriber to store auth tokens in the browser localStorage.

 # Available Scripts